 One thing that (pleasantly) surprised us was the longevity of these lists.
 Unlike a news article that is quickly forgotten, they keep on being referenced.
 Even better, visitors from these lists were not only more likely to sign up, they were also more likely to create their own content.

-You can create your own list at riddle.com or just Google your keywords and add the word ‘list’ to find out who is creating those vital lists about your specialist area.
+You can create your own list with our quiz maker tools at riddle.com or just Google your keywords and add the word ‘list’ to find out who is creating those vital lists about your specialist area.

 Riddle’s top 7 blogging experts to follow